 Also of interest is that Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.96% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Bethlehem in 2022 was $39,413, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $157,652 for a family of four.
+The per capita income in Bethlehem in 2022 was $40,310, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $161,240 for a family of four.

 The people who call Bethlehem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethlehem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bethlehem include German, Irish, English, Italian, and Polish.
+Important ancestries of people in Bethlehem include German, English, Irish, Italian, and Polish.

 The most common language spoken in Bethlehem is English.
 Other important languages spoken here include Polish and Spanish.